craftercms/docs/source/system-administrators/activities/delivery/setup-delivery-using-aws-ami.rst

     :align: center
     :alt: Crafter CMS AWS AMI Delivery Security Groups

-Once your have added SSH access and made any other tweaks you feel are necessary to your instance's configuration, click the ``Review`` tab and then click the ``Launch`` button.
+Once you have added SSH access and made any other tweaks you feel are necessary to your instance's configuration, click the ``Review`` tab and then click the ``Launch`` button.

 .. image:: /_static/images/ami/craftercms-aws-ami-delivery-review.jpg
     :width: 100 %